ptitSeb/gl4es/README.md

 ![gl4es build status](https://api.travis-ci.org/ptitSeb/gl4es.png "gl4es build status")

-This is a library provide OpenGL 2.x functionality for GLES2.0 accelerated Hardware (and of course also support OpenGL 1.5 function, sometimes better then when using GLES 1.1 backend)
+This is a library provide OpenGL 2.x functionality for GLES2.0 accelerated Hardware (and of course also support OpenGL 1.5 function, sometimes better than when using GLES 1.1 backend)
 There is also support for GLES 1.1 Hardware, emulating OpenGL 1.5, and some OpenGL 2.x+ extensions.

 GL4ES is known to work on many platform: OpenPandora, ODroid, RaspberryPI (2 and 3 at least), PocketCHIP, "otherfruit"PI (like the OrangePI), Android, iOS, x86 and x86_64 Linux (tested using mesa-egl).
 There is also some WIP support for AmigaOS4, using experimental GLES2 driver for Warp3D.